itfanr/ros2-wiki/Windows-Install-Binary.md

 This page explains how to install ROS 2 on Windows from a pre-built binary package.

 ## System requirements

-We support Windows 8.1 and Windows 10.
+Until beta-1 we supported Windows 8.1 and Windows 10.
+As of beta-2 only Windows 10 is supported.

 ## Installing prerequisites